Description

 People as autonomous individuals, independent of group membership.

-Independence of thought, identity, and action from collective authority.
+Independence of thought and action from collective authority.

 Orientation toward epistemic openness and the new.